Tera Paulson – President

 In 1916 the library was operated with the help of the city council.
 They appropriated $5.00 per month for the librarian’s salary.
 Mrs. Kate Spottswood, wife of a local pioneer, served until 1925.
 Mrs. George Schuett then served from 1925 until 1962 when Mrs. Ann Roeder began as Librarian, a position she held until her retirement in the mid-1980s.
 In the years since Ann retired, Peggy Lammers, Marsha Hauser, Andrea Stein, Natalie Medenwald, Phyllis Johnson, Kathy Mojica, and Sara Gregor have held the title of librarian for the Hankinson Public Library.

 The library is currently open four days per week and features a very successful program called Story Hour for children who will be attending kindergarten the following year.
 Story Hour was established in 1967 following the rejuvenation of the upstairs library.
 The children meet once per week during the school term.
 For eight weeks during the summer, the library hosts a reading program for children ages four through twelve.
-Most recently, the library has started book clubs for adults, and young adult readers.
+Most recently, the library has started book clubs for adults.